 If you answered yes to two or more of these questions, this site is for you.
 Time management is a powerful tool that reduces stress by returning control of your life to you and helping you make decisions about what's important.
 By managing your time effectively, you will be more focused, have more energy, and be more confident about reaching your short term and long term educational goals.

-The Learning Center has copies of the following forms, or you can print them directly from your computer.
+The Academic Center for Excellence (ACE) has copies of the following forms, or you can print them directly from your computer.

 Begin with Semester Deadlines.
 Print a copy and fill it in with the names of each of your courses and the dates of each week in the current semester.
 Using each course syllabus, fill in key due dates: quizzes, tests, papers, projects, presentations, etc. You'll notice that some weeks look pretty light and some weeks, especially near mid-semester and final exams, look pretty busy.
 This overview will allow you to take advantage of light weeks by working ahead so that you are less likely to be caught by surprise and overwhelmed by busy weeks.